cdGuilherme/blog-preview-card-challenge/README.md

 - [CSS :hover Selector by w3schools](https://www.w3schools.com/CSSref/sel_hover.php) - This helped me use the :hover selector when interacting with the card title.
 - [How to style the parent element when hovering a child element? on stackoverflow](https://stackoverflow.com/Questions/8114657/how-to-style-the-parent-element-when-hovering-a-child-element) - This helped me change the box-shadow of the card element when hovering the card title.
-- [CSS Flexbox formatting with <p> on stackoverflow](https://stackoverflow.com/questions/60355877/css-flexbox-formatting-with-p#60355921) - This helped me to evenly space the p and h1 elements inside the content div.
+- [CSS Flexbox formatting with p element on stackoverflow](https://stackoverflow.com/questions/60355877/css-flexbox-formatting-with-p#60355921) - This helped me to evenly space the p and h1 elements inside the content div.

 ## Author